bufbuild/buf/README.md

 * [`buf lint`][lint_usage]
 * [`buf registry`][bsr_usage] (for using the [BSR])

+## The Buf Schema Registry

+The [Buf Schema Registry][bsr] (BSR) is a SaaS platform for managing your Protobuf APIs.
+It provides a centralized registry for all of your Protobuf assets, including not just your `.proto` files but also [plugins] and code generation [templates].
+Although the BSR provides an intuitive browser UI, the `buf` CLI enables you to perform most BSR-related tasks, such as [pushing] Protobuf sources to the registry and managing [users] and [repositories].

+The BSR is purely opt-in.
+We've made the core [features] of the `buf` CLI available to _all_ Protobuf users.

 ## Next steps

 Once you've installed `buf`, we recommend completing the [Tour of Buf][tour], which provides a broad but hands-on overview of the core functionality of both the CLI and the [BSR].
 The tour takes about 10 minutes to complete.